CookiePLMonster/CookiePLMonster.github.io/_posts/2024-10-25-silentpatch-goes-open-source.md

 For this release, **Wesser** has contributed several fixes related to CJ's animations in vehicles:
 * CJ's clothes are being moved by the wind when driving a bike, but not when driving the Quad.
 This is now corrected.
-* When coasting at low speeds, Quad's handle bar movements didn't match CJ's animations.
+* When coasting at low speeds, Quad's handlebar movements didn't match CJ's animations.
 This is now corrected.
 * Inverse to a fix [featured previously in GTA III](#boat-driving-anims), changing radio stations while driving a boat where CJ stands upright would make him play the sitting animation.
 This is now corrected, although the game lacks a suitable animation for changing radio stations when upright, so now this is done with no animation at all.